bleedmaster/.../technical-notes/TN-002-Independent-Bleed-Extension-per-Page-Side.md

 without imposing any dependency on the remaining three page sides.

-The corner geometry automatically adapts itself so that the complete bleed construction always remains geometrically closed while preserving continuous visual appearance.
+The corner physics automatically adapts itself so that the complete bleed construction always remains geometrically closed while preserving continuous visual appearance.

 The system therefore supports: